syamsoul/laravel-datatable-ssp/README.md

 &nbsp;
 ## Support me

-PIf you find this package helps you, kindly support me by donating some BNB (BSC) to the address below.
+If you find this package helps you, kindly support me by donating some BNB (BSC) to the address below.

 ```
 0x364d8eA5E7a4ce97e89f7b2cb7198d6d5DFe0aCe